 The 1998 dog off-leash program identified specific criteria for off-leash site selection.
-While Heather Park fit some of the criteria, there were community concerns that the park’s size, playground, and intensity of use did not lend itself to being a suitable site for off-leash use.
-In response to concerns, an engagement process began in 2000 to try to reduce the impact of off-leash use at Heather Park.
+While Heather Park fit some of the criteria, there were community concerns that the park’s size, playground, and intensity of use did not lend itself to being a suitable site for an un-fenced off-leash area.
+In response to concerns, an engagement process began in 2000 to try to reduce the impact of the un-fenced off-leash area at Heather Park.
 As a result of that engagement, a site at Queen Elizabeth Park was added to the off-leash area program in an effort to reduce the number of dogs at Heather Park.
 We learned from residents that, although there were concerns, there were also many benefits to the community to allow use of Heather Park as an off-leash area.
 To address concerns, a variety of solutions were suggested, however the community remained split on their support of an off-leash area in the park.

 Staff also identified that the off-leash designation of the whole park had caused significant damage to the turf and that if the off-leash designation were to remain, the park would require periodic closures for maintenance and repairs.
 These concerns, the availability of three dog off-leash sites (Oak Meadows Park, Queen Elizabeth Park, and Nat Bailey Stadium) within a reasonable distance, and the ongoing division within the community, led staff to recommend that the designation of off-leash use at Heather Park be removed.
 The Park Board directed staff to remove the off-leash designation in June 2002.

 Why add an off-leash area to Heather Park, after it was removed?